19hours/sg-statutes/Acts/Patents Act.md

 (b) where the instrument is in the custody of a Government department, by production of a copy certified on behalf of the department to be a true copy by an officer of the department generally or specially authorised to do so.

-(6) Any document purporting to be such a copy as is mentioned in subsection 5(b) of an instrument in the custody of a Government department shall be received in evidence without proof of the official position or handwriting of the person signing the certificate, or of his authority to do so, or of the document being in the custody of the department.
+(6) Any document purporting to be such a copy as is mentioned in subsection (5)(b) of an instrument in the custody of a Government department shall be received in evidence without proof of the official position or handwriting of the person signing the certificate, or of his authority to do so, or of the document being in the custody of the department.

 (7) In this section, “legal proceedings” includes proceedings before the Registrar.

+[UK Patents 1977, s.
+91]

 ## PART XVII

-Legal Proceedings
+LEGAL PROCEEDINGS

 ### Proceedings before court or Registrar

 89\.—(1) Any proceedings before the court relating to patents and other matters under this Act shall be dealt with by a judge sitting alone or, if he thinks fit, with one or more scientific advisers selected by the judge from the panel appointed under subsection (2).

 (2) Rules under this Act may make provision for the appointment of a panel of scientific advisers to assist the court and the Registrar in proceedings under this Act, for regulating the functions of such advisers and for remunerating such advisers.

-[90

 ### Appeals from Registrar